arancauchi/dark-past/tromelin.md

 The first mate, Barthélémy Castellan, went straight to the governor of the Isle of France.

 He told him about the wreck.
+About the promise he had made.
 About the eighty people still stranded.
-About the promise he had made.

-The same governor who had banned the slave trade now held their lives in his hands.

 The governor listened from behind his desk.
 His expression never changed.

 Then he refused.

 La Fargue had smuggled slaves against his direct orders.
 La Fargue had embarrassed him.
-And now La Fargue was conveniently dead - beyond punishment.
+And now La Fargue was conveniently dead — beyond punishment.

-But someone had to pay for his disobedience.
+Someone had to pay.

 The governor would not send a ship.
 Not now.
 Not ever.